wxWidgets/wxWidgets/docs/contributing/how-to-add-new-xrc-handler.md

 wasn't always respected in the past, however it's not a reason to not respect it in the future).
 The steps for adding a new handler are:

-a) Add handler declaration in include/wx/xrc/xh_foo.h, it will usually be the same as in the other files so you can get inspiration for your brand new handler from e.g. wx/xrc/xh_srchctrl.h.
-Notice the use of wxUSE_FOO if wxFoo is guarded by this symbol.
+- Add handler declaration in include/wx/xrc/xh_foo.h, it will usually be the same as in the other files so you can get inspiration for your brand new handler from e.g. wx/xrc/xh_srchctrl.h.
+Notice the use of `wxUSE_FOO` if wxFoo is guarded by this symbol.

-b) Add implementation in src/xrc/xh_foo.cpp: again, it will be almost always very similar to the existing controls.
+- Add implementation in src/xrc/xh_foo.cpp: again, it will be almost always very similar to the existing controls.
 You will need to add support for the control-specific styles.